-In 2021, SB21-260: Sustainability of the Transportation System was enacted.
-The bill, which substantially increases funding for transportation, also required the Colorado Transportation Commission (TC) to adopt implementing guidelines and procedures for addressing GHG emissions in transportation planning.
+In 2021, Senate Bill (SB) 21-260: Sustainability of the Transportation System was enacted in Colorado.
+The bill, which created new sources of funding for transportation, also required the Colorado Transportation Commission (TC) to adopt implementing guidelines and procedures for addressing GHG emissions in transportation planning.
 In December 2021, the TC adopted revisions to the statewide transportation planning rules to incorporate a new GHG Planning Standard to address the GHG requirements in SB21-260.

 The GHG Planning Standard requires the Colorado Department of Transportation (CDOT) and the Metropolitan Planning Organizations (MPOs) in Colorado to determine the amount of GHG emissions from transportation projects included in transportation plans and take steps to reduce GHG emissions relative to estimated emissions resulting from Baseline Plans.
-Baseline Plans are the plans in place at the time the GHG Planning Standard became effective on January 30, 2022.
+Baseline Plans are those plans in place at the time the GHG Planning Standard became effective on January 30, 2022.

-The NFRMPO is the MPO for the Fort Collins Transportation Management Area (TMA), which includes Berthoud, Fort Collins, Loveland, and portions of Johnstown, Timnath, and Windsor, and the Greeley Urbanized Area (UZA), which includes Greeley, Evans, and LaSalle.
-The NFRMPO has 15 local government members, including 13 municipalities and the urbanized portions of Larimer and Weld counties.
+The NFRMPO is the MPO for the Fort Collins Transportation Management Area (TMA), which includes Berthoud, Fort Collins, Loveland, and portions of Johnstown, Timnath, and Windsor, and the Greeley Urban Area, which includes Greeley, Evans, and LaSalle.
+The NFRMPO has 15 local government members, including 13 municipalities and portions of Larimer and Weld counties.
 The NFRMPO Planning Boundary is shown in Figure 1.

-The Baseline Plan for the NFRMPO is the 2045 RTP, which was adopted by the NFRT&AQPC on September 5, 2019.
-For this GHG Transportation Report, the 2045 RTP will be referred to as the Baseline Plan and the 2045 RTP 2022 Update will be referred to as the Updated Plan.
+The Baseline Plan for the NFRMPO is the 2045 RTP, which was adopted by the NFRT&AQPC on September 5, 2019 and was in effect as of January 30, 2022.
+For this GHG Transportation Report, the 2045 RTP will be referred to as the Baseline Plan and the 2050 RTP will be referred to as the Updated Plan.
+The FY2024-2027 TIP, which is consistent with the 2050 RTP, is assessed as part of the analysis for the Updated Plan.

-An Intergovernmental Agreement (IGA) is currently under development by the Air Pollution Control Division (APCD) of the Colorado Department of Public Health and Environment (CDPHE), CDOT, and the NFRMPO, and once completed will be included in Appendix A. The IGA will identify the roles and responsibilities of each agency for model execution and address modeling assumptions for compliance demonstrations for the GHG Planning Standard.
+An Intergovernmental Agreement (IGA) between the Air Pollution Control Division (APCD) of the Colorado Department of Public Health and Environment (CDPHE), CDOT, and the NFRMPO was signed and executed on May 30, 2023 and is included in Appendix A. The IGA identifies the roles and responsibilities of each agency for model execution and address modeling assumptions for compliance demonstrations for the GHG Planning Standard.

 The NFRMPO is also responsible for determining conformity with the State Implementation Plan (SIP) for ozone and carbon monoxide per the federally prescribed transportation conformity process for nonattainment areas.
-The conformity determination for the 2045 RTP 2022 Update, which demonstrates conformity with the SIP, is available for review at: https://nfrmpo.org/public-comment/.
+The conformity determination for the 2050 RTP and the FY2024-2027 TIP, which demonstrates conformity with the SIP, will be available for review at: https://nfrmpo.org/public-comment/.